 Let marriage be held in honor among all, and let the marriage bed be undefiled, for God will judge the sexually immoral and adulterous.

-Outside of Marriage:
+Sex Before Marriage and Outside of Marriage:

 For sexual relations outside of marriage, the following are the scriptural principles we must follow: